Register for and manage the PSN DNS

 The PSN DNS is hosted on the internet, and visible to internet users and PSN users.
 The PSN DNS uses a single view of PSN DNS data across PSN and the internet.
 There are a number of technical configurations you must apply to use the service.

 For more detailed guidance on setting up the technical configurations, and other GCF exit technical matters, go to the PSN team contact centre, select Sign In, then Sign Up and follow instructions.
 You can then access technical guidance to exit GCF Core Services.

 Nominet provides support to public sector and commercial organisations’ technical administration teams.
 Nominet does not provide direct support to individual end users.
 End users should contact their own IT service desk for all support requests.

 You can use the online support tool to:

 - raise change requests to manage your organisation’s PSN domain names

 - raise operational issues with the DNS

-- ask questions about the DNS, including whether a site should be blocked
+- ask questions about the DNS

 - monitor the status of the DNS

 You can use the online support tool or email the support team at email@example.com.